rtqt/IAM/docs/testing.md

 # Testing Strategy

 This codebase prioritizes testing the core business logic components to ensure stability as the platform grows.
-We utilize **Jest** as the primary testing framework, seamlessly integrated with NestJS.
+I utilize **Jest** as the primary testing framework, seamlessly integrated with NestJS.

 ## Unit Testing

 Unit tests isolate individual services by mocking external dependencies (such as the database via Prisma).

 ### Covered Areas
-- **AuthService**: We verify that logins fail gracefully upon invalid passwords or missing users, and that valid credentials successfully generate and return a signed JWT access token.
+- **AuthService**: I verify that logins fail gracefully upon invalid passwords or missing users, and that valid credentials successfully generate and return a signed JWT access token.
-- **ApplicantsService**: We assert that conflicting applicants (e.g., duplicated emails) are caught by our business logic constraints before hitting the database, and that state transitions (e.g., changing status) are correctly restricted.
+- **ApplicantsService**: I assert that conflicting applicants (e.g., duplicated emails) are caught by our business logic constraints before hitting the database, and that state transitions (e.g., changing status) are correctly restricted.

 ### Running Tests
 To run all unit tests across the repository: